Kulsoom-ri/US_senate_simulation/README.md

 ## Keywords
 - Computational politics: "Computational Politics is the study of computational methods to analyze and moderate users' behaviors related to political activities" (Haq et al. 2019)
 - Agent: A software or hardware that can interact with its environment, collect data and use the data to autnomously perform tasks based on goals predetermined by a human. (“What Are AI Agents?- Agents in Artificial Intelligence Explained - AWS” 2024)
-- Multi-agent framework
+- LLM: Large Language Models or LLMs are .
+The underlying system consists of a series of neural networks.
-- LLM: Large Language Models or LLMs are
+- Multiagent (MA) framework: A multiagent system or framework consists of multiple AI agents, often LLM powered (referred to as LLM-MA), working collectively and interacting with each other in either a hierarchical or non-hierarchical manner to collectively perform tasks. ()
 - Memory stream:
 - Temperature
 - System prompt